tronprotocol/documentation/TRX/Tron-doc.md

 Through other two grpc message types CreateSmartContract and TriggerSmartContract to create and use smart contract.

-### 5.2.2 The usage of the function of smart contract
+### 5.2.2 The Usage of the Function of Smart Contract

 1、constant function and inconstant function